ruromero/cloudevents-player/src/main/filtered/README.md

 Cloudevents-player comes with 2 modes defined in the PLAYER_MODE environment variable:

 - LOCAL: Received events are forwarded to the loopback broker.
 This mode is just for development and testing
-- KNATIVE (default): The application will get the current namespace it is running in and will use the `PLAYER_BROKER` environment variable to decide which broker to connect to (`default` is the default broker).
+- KNATIVE (default): The application will get the current namespace it is running in and will use the `BROKER_NAME` environment variable to decide which broker to connect to (`default` is the default broker).

 ```bash